What is Night Shift mode on Mac?

 Your body clock controls circadian rhythm, which has been shown to be key to a number of health conditions.
 It controls when you feel tired or how you sleep.
 Disrupting it can be a factor in both physical and mental health problems.
-So it’s important to go to sleep and wake up at the same time each day.
-By making your Mac’s display show warmer colors at night, night shift reduces the chance it will interrupt your sleep.
+So, it’s important to go to sleep and wake up at the same time each day.
+By making your Mac’s display show warmer colors at night, the Night Shift mode reduces the chances it will interrupt your sleep.

 How to enable macOS Night Shift

 - Go to the Apple menu and choose System Preferences.